 Wondering About Our WATERGOAT?

 .
-That Name?!
-Goats eat every kind of trash, whether it's on land or in a river, goats end up chomping on it!
+Whats with that Name?
+Goats eat every kind of trash, whether it's on land or in a river, goats chomp it up!

 .
 Yes the WATERGOAT works very well but what really makes it special is that it brings neighbors, communities and corporations together in a planet friendly cause.
 These tools give folks the ability to combat pollution and provide data driven education for surrounding communities and schools.
 Shoreline cleanups are great but there is no end in sight for those annual Grant consuming efforts - Watergoats prevent never imaginable amounts of raw trash from ever getting close to big waters each and every day!

 .
-The very first WATERGOAT designed by Mark Maksimowicz started capturing trash in (2006) St. Pete, Florida.
-It was actually a complicated contraption with hydraulics, pulleys, cables, zinc plates, stainless grates, expensive coatings and chemical absorbent materials.
+The very first WATERGOAT started capturing trash in (2006) St. Pete, Florida - designed by Mark Maksimowicz.
+It was a complicated contraption with hydraulics, pulleys, cables, zinc plates, stainless grates, expensive coatings and chemical absorbent materials.
 Not practical for universal acceptance and affordability.
 What was needed was a simple, yet highly effective, durable device that would be accepted by StormWater departments and government agencies nationwide.
-Maksimowicz has since developed four types of Watergoats for various applications.
+Since then we have developed four types of Watergoats for various applications.
 These devices are available with chemical absorption capabilities and extremely heavy hold-back Port Security requirements.

 .
 The WATERGOAT booms are perfectly suited for lakes, rivers or canals.
 These trash barriers survive in the harshest conditions and, to date, boast a survival rate of 8 - 10 years.
-Watergoats for Salt Water applications are available but the life-span is drastically reduced to 3 years.
+Watergoats for Salt Water applications are readily available but the life-span is drastically reduced to 3 years.